stfnhmplr/node-red-contrib-homee/README.md

 ```json
 { "attributeId": 10, "targetValue": 0 }
 ```
+### Sample Flows

+The [homeean](https://github.com/homeean) project provides a collection of [sample flows](https://github.com/homeean/node-red-contrib-homee-flows), including fully-configured `virtualHomee-node`'s that can serve as a starting point for your own flows.

 ## About
 This plugin is not an official plugin.
 The homee device simulation is based on